-Michael Frerichs (FRAYR'-iks) was elected Illinois State Treasurer in November 2014.
+Michael Frerichs (FRAYR'-iks) was elected Illinois State Treasurer in November 2014 and re-elected in November 2018.
 In Illinois, the Treasurer’s office predates the state’s incorporation in 1818.
 Voters in 1848 chose to make it an elected office.
 Frerichs is the 74th person to serve in this role.

 In Illinois, the Treasurer is the state’s Chief Investment Officer and Frerichs is a Certified Public Finance Officer.
 The office invests money on behalf of the state and local units of government.
 Mike also believes in providing individuals with the tools so that they can invest in themselves.